strukturag/nextcloud-certificate24/README.md

+# nextcloud-certificate24

-This repository contains the Nextcloud app for the esig service.
+This repository contains the Nextcloud app for Certificate24.

+With Certificate24 you can request digital signatures of documents stored in your Nextcloud from other users in Nextcloud or from external users (by email).

-Checkout the repository as `esig` to the `apps` folder of your Nextcloud instance.
+Checkout the repository as `certificate24` to the `apps` folder of your Nextcloud instance.

 ## Prerequisites